 Lawton’s Living History: Frontier Lore & Restless Spirits

 Lawton is the fourth-largest city in Oklahoma, located in the southwest part of the state in Comanche County.
 Lawton sits near the Wichita Mountains about 85 miles southwest of Oklahoma City and has a population of roughly 90,000 people.
-It is a crossroads of frontier history, military life, Native American culture, and surprising spectral lore.
+Think of it as a crossroads of frontier history, military life, Native American culture, and surprising spectral lore.
 Nestled in the southwest corner of the state at the edge of the Wichita Mountains, Lawton is both a modern city and a place where the past (and some say, its restless dead) remain close to the surface.

-Ghost stories and hauntings around Lawton’s mix of military cemeteries, historic buildings, old hospitals, and frontier-era trauma creates rich fodder for ghost lore.
+Ghost stories around Lawton’s mix of historic buildings, cemeteries, and old hospitals creates environment rich in ghost lore.
 Below are some of the local legends, reported hauntings, and hotspots that paranormal travelers often chase.

 Fort Sill: A Brief History

-Fort Sill, located near Lawton, Oklahoma, was established in November 1869 as a U.S. Army post on the southern plains.
-It was created during the Indian Wars era to control and contain Plains tribes, protect settlers and supply lines, and serve as a base for military campaigns in the region.
+Fort Sill, located near Lawton, Oklahoma, was established in November 1869 as a U.S. Army post.
+It was created during the Indian Wars era to contain tribes, function as a military base, and protect settlers and supply lines.

-• Notable figures: Lieutenant Henry H. Sibley and other officers served at the fort, but the most famous association is with General Nelson A. Miles and, crucially, Apache leader Geronimo—who was held at Fort Sill after his 1886 surrender.
+• Notable figures: Lieutenant Henry H. Sibley and other officers served at the fort, but the most famous association is with General Nelson A. Miles and Apache leader Geronimo—who was held at Fort Sill after his surrender in 1886.

-• Geronimo and the Apache: After Geronimo surrendered to General Miles in 1886, he and other Chiricahua Apache prisoners were transported to Fort Sill.
-Geronimo lived at Fort Sill until his death in 1909.
+• Geronimo and the Apache: After Geronimo surrendered to General Miles in 1886, he and other Chiricahua Apache prisoners were transported to Fort Sill where Geronimo lived until his death in 1909.
 His gravesite is on the post and has been a site of controversy and pilgrimage.

 Geronimo’s grave